mdanielscottofficial/Task-Ninja/README.md

 Contributions are welcome!
 If you have any ideas or suggestions, feel free to open an issue or create a pull request.

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for more details.

 ## 🛠️ Built With